iamjuni/MyLFS/README.md

 # Roadmap
 * Add support for the lfs 12.2 book (In progress)
+* Clean up the source code and move critical directory making functions out of mylfs.sh into a new folder (started on branch called major-rewrite)
-* Clean up the source code and ask user for the systemd or sysvinit book before installation (not started yet)
+* Ask user for the systemd or sysvinit book before installation (not started yet)
 * Create a python script which asks user for http/https Linux from scratch book , extracts commands and self sustains bash scripts, build orders, packages, patches and static files.
 (Started but development is stale, dont expect an ETA)

 ## Warning ##